-Hemstreet Farm carefully selects outstanding dams for breeding with our herdsire Lucero.
-Our focus is on producing outstanding classic and light wool lamas that are proud, stretchy, and friendly.
+Hemstreet Farm carefully selected outstanding dams for breeding with our herdsire Lucero.
+Our focus is on producing outstanding classic and light wool llamas that are proud, stretchy, and friendly.
 The list of Lucero’s offspring that have won Grand or Reserve Grand Championships in halter or performance competition at major shows includes: Cusi Llama, Chachani, Misti Chaska, Cotopaxi, BC Lucas Mathias, Lucero’s Shining Image, Wayra Chaska, and Tungurahua.
-Hemstreet Farm won the Premier Breeder award at the BigE show in 2009.
-The breeding fee for Lucero is $250, plus transportation charges if the breeding is done at your farm.
+Hemstreet Farm won the Premier Breeder award at the BigE show in 2009 and in 2011.
+We no longer provide breeding services.

 What exactly are classic llamas?